The travel clothing guide

 A new wave of brands specializing in travel clothing

 They come mainly from the United States, because Americans are very demanding on comfort, more than on pure style.
-The result is sober clothing, but in many stretch fabrics and/or with merino for anti-odor properties.
+The result is sober clothes, but in many stretch fabrics and/or with merino for anti-odor properties.

 Outlier and Mission Workshop are the two pioneering brands of this movement, with very high-end materials and American manufacturing, hence very high prices.